Pottery Care and Use

 Do not hit a spoon handle against a rim to shake off food.

 Load the dishwasher so dishes or flatware do not knock against each other.
 When storing, place a cloth between stacked pieces.
-Store plates vertically.
+Store plates vertically, but be careful that plates do not knock into one another when moving one when multiples are adjacent.

 Do not use a cracked pot for food.